 You and your partner must provide two witnesses aged 16 or over who will be present at the ceremony and sign the Marriage Schedule.

 The registrar will make a short statement about marriage; s/he should be asked beforehand to indicate what form of words s/he will use.
 It is not possible to insert religious words into a civil ceremony but you and your partner must say the statutory vows.
+You may wish to personalise your marriage ceremony by including readings, poetry, music or your own personal vows, in addition to the statutory declarations that you must both make.
 It is not necessary to have a ring.

 If either or both of you cannot speak English, you must arrange for an interpreter to be present and are responsible for paying for her/his services.